 The Mojave Desert is situated just south of the Great Basin Desert and north of the Sonoran desert, with the tall Sierra Nevada Mountain range to the west.
 This desert also sits at a specific elevation of 2,000 to 5,000 feet.
 This special range creates the perfect environment for species like the Joshua Tree and the desert pupfish.

-Some incredible highlights found within the Mojave Desert are Badwater Basin – a salt flat within Death Valley that is the lowest point in all of North America – and the Kelso Dunes in the Mojave National Preserve, which are famous for the “barking” sound they make in the quiet desert.
+Some incredible highlights within the Mojave Desert are Badwater Basin – a salt flat within Death Valley that is the lowest point in all of North America – and the Kelso Dunes in the Mojave National Preserve, famous for the “barking” sound they make in the quiet desert.
 There are also underground lava tubes, palm-covered oases, and giant boulders, to name a few other sights.

 Antelope Canyon, Arizona